tinan272/cse6242traffic/README.md

     CONSTRAINT collisions_pkey PRIMARY KEY ("Collision ID") )
 ```
- - Run `/CODE/import_csv.py` to import csv file into created table
+ - From the `/CODE` directory, run `import_csv.py` to import csv file into created table
- - If you run into issues with the import script, you can alternatively run `/CODE/Collisions Dataset.sql` to load a smaller subset of data into the created table
+ - If you run into issues with the import script, you can alternatively run `/CODE/Collisions Dataset.sql` from the PSQL Tool on pgAdmin4 to load a smaller subset of data into the created table
  - In pgAdmin4 again, create table for segmented collisions data with the following SQL statement:
 ```
 CREATE TABLE IF NOT EXISTS public.accidents_by_segment_hourly